Montgomery County votes in its first Black woman as superintendent

 As the upheaval went on, the teachers union voted no confidence in how the school board and McKnight were managing the surge, and the union for administrators and principals sent a letter saying the system lacked an effective plan and had “never been in such a crisis state.”

-Afterward the issue of race was raised by Black pastors who alleged in a sharply worded letter that McKnight was being vilified in a political attempt to destroy a professionally qualified woman of color.
-They said a string of county and union leaders appeared to be using back-door politics to publicly discredit her — a charge that they rejected.
+Afterward, the issue of race was raised by Black pastors who alleged in a sharply worded letter that McKnight was being vilified in a political attempt to destroy a professionally qualified woman of color.
+They said a string of county and union leaders appeared to be using backdoor politics to publicly discredit her — a charge that they rejected.

-“It has been a rough two years,” said Brenda Wolff, school board president, at the Tuesday meeting.
-“I say we have to let the healing begin, and it starts today.”

 Dr. Monifa B. McKnight has been named permanent superintendent of Montgomery County Public Schools.
 The Montgomery...Posted by Montgomery County Public Schools on Tuesday, February 8, 2022

-McKnight, who started in Montgomery as a teacher and principal, has led the school system since last June, following the retirement of former Superintendent Jack R. Smith.
+McKnight has led the school system since June, following the retirement of Superintendent Jack R. Smith.
 Smith, who announced he was stepping down less than a year into his second four-year contract, cited medical issues with a grandson that resulted in a move to be with his daughter’s family in Maine.

 McKnight was Smith’s handpicked choice for deputy superintendent, and it was widely believed she would become a superintendent candidate when he left.

 Byron Johns, education chair of the county branch of the NAACP, said he expects McKnight will continue to build on the work Smith did.
-“She understood it, she was a part of it, and she will build on it and accelerate the progress, versus somebody new who goes to the bottom of learning curve and now has to figure out what direction the district should take," she said.
+“She understood it, she was a part of it, and she will build on it and accelerate the progress, versus somebody new who goes to the bottom of learning curve and now has to figure out what direction the district should take,” he said.

 McKnight brings an even temperament to a job that can involve polarized interests, and stays focused on what’s best for kids, Johns said.
 “She has a certain amount of humility and is results-oriented,” he said.